Is it possible to receive salvation in our final hour?

 - His agony increased his torment and frustration, and he joined the other man for a little while in hurling abuse at Christ.
 But as he hung there from morning to the time of his repentance, he had plenty of time to contemplate his sinfulness and just deserts.
 This was particularly so in contrast to the witness of Christ dying silently next to him.

-- The way Christ conducted Himself in His own agony (Luk 23:34) would have invoked his faith in Jesus.
+- The way Christ conducted Himself in His own agony (Luk 23:34) would have helped to invoke his faith in Jesus.

 The working of the Holy Spirit